Background and activities

 Assistant Professor (Førsteamanuensis, vikar), temporary teaching duty, Department of Sociology and Political Science (NTNU), Teaching: SOS1002, "Quantitative Research Methods", August 2017-July 2018.

-Post Doc, Department of Public Health and Nursery (NTNU), Project: Health care services under pressure – Consequences for patient flows, efficiency and patient safety in Norway, 2017-.
+Post Doc, Department of Public Health and Nursing (NTNU), Project: Health care services under pressure – Consequences for patient flows, efficiency and patient safety in Norway, 2017-.

 PhD Student, Department of Sociology and Political Science (NTNU), 2010-2017.